 It’s important to note that should you stop atropine therapy, your case of myopia may resume its progression as it did prior to treatment.

 How You Can Help Achieve Successful Atropine Therapy Results

 If you or a loved has myopia and receives atropine therapy, there are some things you can to help achieve the best results possible.

 Keep wearing glasses or contacts

 Patients usually need to keep wearing glasses even with a low dosage of atropine drops.
 The level of their myopia typically does not progress further as much as it can without atropine therapy.

 Research shows that a healthy amount of Vitamin D from natural sunlight has positive health benefits.
 It’s believed that UV rays, in limited amounts, may be able to alter the shape of the cornea.

 The majority of patients who receive atropine therapy experience little to no side effects.
 Some patients may feel a light stinging sensation, blurriness, or sensitivity to light, but these symptoms disappear quickly.
 Approximately 1% of patients have reported feeling itchy or seeing some redness around the eye area.

 To schedule a consultation with any of our great doctors at Professional VisionCare and find out if atropine therapy is right for you, contact our office today.
-Our doctor and the experienced staff at Myopia Management Center At Professional Vision Care will consider your total health needs, ensuring that you get the right treatment for effective management of your nearsightedness.
+Our doctor and the experienced staff at Myopia Management Clinic At Professional Vision Care will consider your total health needs, ensuring that you get the right treatment for effective management of your nearsightedness.